eleanoot/GPUFlocking/README.md

 * Investigate compute shaders by writing numbers to a buffer [Complete]
 * Pull the numbers out of that buffer [Complete]
 * Use a compute shader to fill a buffer with colours and shade with the fragment shader [Complete]
-* Use a compute shader to update the position of a GameObject
+* Use a compute shader to update the position of a GameObject [Complete]
+* Use a persistently mapped buffer to hold and update the changed position

 ## References
 * [Introduction to Compute Shaders - Mike Bailey, Oregon State University](http://web.engr.oregonstate.edu/~mjb/cs575/Handouts/compute.shader.2pp.pdf)